MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 ms.author: davepinch
 ms.date: 09/15/2023
 ms.topic: conceptual
-title: Anchor types and placement, and their effect on hologram precision in Dynamics 365 Guides ms.reviewer: v-wendysmith ms.custom: bap-template
+title: Effect of anchor types and placement on hologram precision in Dynamics 365 Guides ms.reviewer: v-wendysmith ms.custom: bap-template
 ---

-# Effect of anchor types/placement on hologram precision in Dynamics 365 Guides
+# Effect of anchor types and placement on hologram precision in Dynamics 365 Guides

 Even if an author or operator perfectly places a holographic anchor or perfectly aligns the green outline when scanning a QR code or circular code anchor in Microsoft Dynamics 365 Guides, an anchor's position will never be perfectly precise and exactly the same as a previous placement or alignment.
 Very small (invisible) variations are introduced every time a user anchors a guide.
 Especially for environments where the same guide is used on different devices and different users anchor the guide in different ways.